 VM: tap41a9ab05-64 => vif0/3 => lcore#11 => vif0/0 => bond0

-Well, if you remember what you’ve read in chapter 3, you probably will know the answer.
-When a packet flows from our PROX gen VM to the bond, vRouter uses a pipeline model to process the packet.
-What that really means is, the interface’s serving lcore, that is the second forwarding lcore in our case based on dpdkinfo -c output, will poll it out of the vif interface.
-In chapter 3, when we introduce the vRouter packet forwarding process, we’ve mentioned the when traffic flows from vif connecting VM tap interface to vif0/0, all packets will be distributed by the "polling lcore" to other lcores for processing.
+Well, if you remember what you’ve read in Chapter 3, you probably will know the answer.
+When a packet flows from the PROX gen VM to the bond, vRouter uses a pipeline model to process the packet.
+What that really means is, the interface’s serving lcore, that is the second forwarding lcore, in our case based on dpdkinfo -c output, will poll it out of the vif interface.
+In Chapter 3, when we introduce the vRouter packet forwarding process, we’ve mentioned that when traffic flows from the vif connecting VM tap interface to vif0/0, all packets will be distributed by the polling lcore to other lcores for processing.
 The distribution is calculated based on the hash of the packet header.